MichaelSandilands/my_r_devcontainer/README.md

 ### 3.3.
 Automated Startup (.Rprofile Content)

-The following code should be placed in your project's `.Rprofile` to ensure `devtools` is loaded and the AI tools are connected automatically, provided the required packages and API key are available in the container.
+The following code should be placed in your project's `.Rprofile` to ensure `devtools` is loaded and the AI tools are connected automatically.

 ```R
 # Activate renv